lukaspalkovic/DCS_wiki/Flight-controller-connection.md

   - exchange IP address of MAVROS_GCS_URL to the wlan0 one
   - execute command to run mavros: ```roscd mavros && roslaunch mavros apm.launch```
   - run QGroundControl or Mission planner on host PC and it should automatically connect
-  - NOTE: if jetson is set up as WIFI access-point, IP address is _10.42.0.1_
+  - NOTE: if jetson is set up as WIFI access-point, IP address is standardly _10.42.0.1_

-//// otestovat na windowse (firewall problem)
+  - NOTE: if there is some issues with connecting from Windows host, there is likely problem with firewall or antivirus software

+### USB connection
+  - connect USB cable from host PC directly to flight controller
+  - open QGroundControl or Mission planner and connect to corresponding COM port

 # Flight controller configuration